iterait/emloop/docs/tutorial.rst

 Now we can easily watch the progress of the training.

 After the training is finished, note that there is a new directory ``log/MajorityExample_*``.
-This is the logging directory where everything **cxflow** produces is stored, including saved models, the configuration file and various other artifacts.
+This is the logging directory where everything **emloop** produces is stored, including saved models, the configuration file and various other artifacts.

 Let's register one more hook which saves the best model according to the test stream: